mahend72/ICSThreatQA-Dataset/README.md

 # ICSThreatQA-Dataset

-## Overview of the ICSThreatQA Dataset
+## Overview

-The ICSThreatQA dataset is a meticulously crafted collection of 620 question-answer (QA) pairs specifically designed to assist security teams in understanding and addressing cybersecurity threats in Industrial Control Systems (ICS).
-These questions are categorized into four distinct types: factual, contrastive, inferential, and opinion-based.
+The ICSThreatQA dataset is a meticulously crafted collection of 620 question-answer (QA) pairs designed to assist security teams in understanding and addressing cybersecurity threats in Industrial Control Systems (ICS).
+These questions are categorized into four distinct types: _factual, contrastive, inferential, and opinion-based_.
 The dataset was created through a human-in-the-loop approach, ensuring that the QA pairs are both diverse and contextually rich.
-Each question is carefully constructed to reflect the complexity of ICS security and to align with the needs of security teams working to defend against cyber threats targeting critical infrastructure.
+Each question is carefully constructed to reflect ICS security's complexity and align with the needs of security teams working to defend against cyber threats targeting critical infrastructure.

 The QA pairs in the dataset were developed by defining question intents based on a comprehensive threat knowledge base.
 This knowledge base includes entities, attributes, and their relationships within the ICS domain, making the dataset highly relevant and practical for real-world security teams.
-By focusing on diverse question categories, the dataset aims to provide a well-rounded resource for various analytical approaches, including fact-checking, comparisons, drawing inferences, and seeking expert opinions.
+The dataset aims to provide a well-rounded resource for various analytical approaches, including fact-checking, comparisons, drawing inferences, and seeking expert opinions by focusing on diverse question categories.

 ## Types of Questions in the Dataset